Whitby—Oshawa (federal electoral district)

-Whitby—Oshawa was a federal electoral district in Ontario, Canada, that has been represented in the House of Commons of Canada since 2004.
-Following the 2012 federal electoral boundaries redistribution, the bulk of the district became part of the new Whitby district, while parts of it will be transferred to Oshawa and Durham.
+Whitby—Oshawa was a federal electoral district in Ontario, Canada, represented in the House of Commons of Canada from 2004 to 2012.
+Following the 2012 federal electoral boundaries redistribution, the bulk of the district became part of the new Whitby district, while parts were transferred to Oshawa and Durham.

 History

 The riding was created in 2003 and consists of 68 percent of the Whitby—Ajax district, 20 percent of the Oshawa district and three percent of the Durham district.
 The provincial electoral district was created from the same ridings in 2007.

 The riding consisted of the Town of Whitby and northwestern section of the City of Oshawa (specifically, the portion of the city lying north and west of a line drawn from the western city limit east along King Street West, north along the Oshawa Creek, east along Rossland Road West, north along Simcoe Street North, and east along Winchester Road East to the eastern city limit).